akuity/kargo/docs/docs/20-quickstart.md

     uat                                       NotApplicable   20s
     ```

-1. Our `Warehouse`, which subscribes to the `nginx` image repository, also
+1. After a few seconds, our `Warehouse`, which subscribes to the
-   should have already produced `Freight`:
+   `public.ecr.aws/nginx/nginx` container image, also should have already
+   produced `Freight`:

     ```shell
     kargo get freight --project kargo-demo